Algorithm Selection Guide

 Cross-Algorithm Verification

 JACS verification works across algorithms.
-An agreement can contain signatures from RSA, Ed25519, and ML-DSA agents and all verify correctly.
-This heterogeneous verification is important for cross-organization scenarios where different parties chose different algorithms.
+An agreement can contain signatures from legacy RSA, Ed25519, and ML-DSA agents and all verify correctly.
+This heterogeneous verification is important for cross-organization scenarios where different parties chose different algorithms over time.

 Each agent uses one algorithm (chosen at creation time), but can verify signatures from all supported algorithms.